pilotmoon/popclipweb/site/dev/shell-script-actions.md

 `POPCLIP_TEXT`.
 Many other variables are also available, as listed in [Script variables](./script-variables.md).

+Optionally, the script may read from standard input (stdin).
+If the `stdin` field is set, the script will receive the contents of the specified variable via stdin.
+For example, if `stdin` is set to `text`, the script will receive the contents of the `POPCLIP_TEXT` variable via stdin.

 Any text returned by the script via standard output (stdout) will be available to the `after` step.